hadmacker/asd_notes/README.md

 * **Nosology**: The branch of medical science dealing with the classification of diseases
   * Relevance: The changing diagnostic criteria and scope for individuals with Autism
 * **PANDAS**: Pediatric Autoimmune Neuropsychiatric Disorders Associated with spreptococcal infections.
 A child may be diagnosed with PANDAS when Obsessive-compulsive disorder (OCD), tic disorder, or both suddenly appear following a steptococcal (strep) infection or if existing OCD/tic disorder symptombs beome worsened after a strep infection. [nih.gov](https://www.nimh.nih.gov/health/publications/pandas)
+* **Pathological Demand Avoidance (PDA)**: All kids avoid doing things they’re asked to do from time to time.
+But some go to extremes to ignore or resist anything they perceive as a demand.
+That pattern of behavior is called pathological demand avoidance, or PDA.
+It is seen most often in people with autism. [childmind.org](https://childmind.org/article/pathological-demand-avoidance-in-kids/)
 * **PDD-NOS**: Pervasive Development Disorder - Not Otherwise Specified
   * DSM-III-R, 1987
 * **Phenotype**: Observed behaviour and traits